Where can I go travelling with dementia?

 9: Pack noise-cancelling headphones.
 They’re a great travel investment for someone with dementia.
 They can help create a quiet space when there are a lot of unfamiliar noises or activities, such as in an airport.

-If you wish to travel by air, view the following tips when travelling with dementia…
+If you like the sound of air travel, view the following tips when travelling with dementia…

 7 Tips for travelling with dementia by air